scyth/go-webproject/README.md

 * text/template package from standard go library is used
 * template caching is in place
-* integrated mux and context packages from gorilla project for advanced routing and easier request handling
+* (optional) integrated mux and context packages from gorilla project for advanced routing and easier request handling
-* external configuration file for app settings
+* external configuration file for server and app settings

 ### References